-If there’s one thing that can ruin a summer get together—it’s mosquito’s.
-Nothing is more annoying and itchy.
-When the bugs start to swarm, rather than grabbing an outdoor repellent loaded with chemicals, use one of these easy, homemade versions.
-They’re not only pretty when lit, but they also help keep the bugs at bay when you’re entertaining outside.
+If there’s one thing that can ruin a summer get-together, it’s insects.
+When the bugs start to swarm, rather than grabbing an outdoor repellent loaded with chemicals, make one of these easy, homemade torches.
+Not only are they pretty when lit, they also help keep the bugs at bay when you’re entertaining outside.

-- Peel the lemons, limes, and oranges.
+- Peel the lemons, limes, and orange.
 Set peels aside.

-- Place 2 sprigs of fresh rosemary and some lavender into each jar.
+- Place 2 sprigs of rosemary and some lavender into each jar.

-- Fill each jar ¾ full of water, and then add about 10 drops of citronella oil to each jar.
-Swirl gently to combine.
+- Fill each jar ¾ full of water, and then add about 10 drops of citronella oil to the water.
+Swirl the jar gently to combine the ingredients.

 - Place a cinnamon stick and 1–2 peels from each fruit into each jar.

-- If necessary, add more water to bring the level of the water almost to the top.
-Then gently float a tealight candle on top, and light when ready.
+- If necessary, add more water to bring the level of the liquid almost to the top.
+Gently place a tealight candle on top, and light when ready to use.

 Wine Bottle Torch

-- Wash the wine bottle thoroughly and let sit in the soapy water to remove the label.
+- Wash the wine bottle thoroughly, and let it sit in the soapy water to remove the label.

 - Insert the coupling into the mouth of the bottle to see which end of the coupling has the tightest fit.
-Wrap with thread sealant tape until the coupling is very tight when inserted into the bottle.
+Remove the coupling, and wrap it with thread seal tape until it is very tight when inserted into the bottle.
 Remove the wrapped coupling from the mouth of the bottle.

-- Fill the wine bottle ⅓ full with pea gravel, then fill the bottle with torch fuel.
-Tip: fill just to where the bottle narrows, and always use caution—torch fuel is extremely flammable.
-Insert the wick into the wide end of the coupling.
-You want about ¼” of the wick to stick out from the coupling.
+- Fill the wine bottle ⅓ full with pea gravel, and then carefully add the torch fuel (which is extremely flammable) just to where the bottle narrows.
+Insert the wick into the wide end of the coupling until about ¼-inch of the wick is sticking out from the coupling.